andrea-mengascini/ccs24-ae-zenodo/README.md

-This repository provides the source code of DiffTracker, the extension we use to analyze the metaverse platforms.
+This repository contains DiffTracker, a Chrome extension designed to find javascript objects in the window object in web applications using a diffing algorithm.

 ## Structure
 The repository is structured as follows: